 Alocasia Sanderiana is also known as the kris plant because its leaf edges resemble the wavy blade of the Kalis sword (also known as kris or keris).

-It has deep glossy dark green to blackish-green leaves that are erect with big white to yellowish veins and borders.
+It has deep, glossy, dark green to blackish-green leaves erected with big white to yellowish veins and borders.
 The leaves are 12-16 in (30-40 cm) long and 6-8 in (15-20 cm) broad and are either single or few.
 Furthermore, it has an underside that is generally (but not always) crimson to purple and can only reach a maximum size of 2 feet (60 cm) in height.